IN THIS ARTICLE:

 To manually assign instance properties:

-- Navigate to the Devices page.
+- Navigate to the Resources page.

-- From the device tree, either:
+- From the resources tree, either:

 - Open the Info tab for the instance to which you would like to assign one or more properties and click the gear icon or…